E10

 Safety: Unplug the unit before accessing the door switch or top hinge area.

-E10 usually indicates the control thinks the door is open when it is not.
+E10 usually indicates that the control system believes the door is open when it is not.

-• Step 2 – Locate door switch: Depending on model, the switch may be a plunger in the frame or a hidden magnetic reed switch with a magnet in the door.
+- Step 2 – Locate door switch: Depending on the model, the switch may be a plunger in the frame or a hidden magnetic reed switch with a magnet located in the door.

-• Step 5 – Replace faulty parts: Replace the door switch or door magnet if they do not operate correctly.
-If wiring and switch are good but E10 persists, the main control board door input may be faulty and should be replaced by a professional.
+- Step 5 – Replace faulty parts: Replace the door switch or door magnet if they do not operate correctly.
+If the wiring and switch are good but E10 persists, the main control board door input may be faulty and should be replaced by a professional technician.

 Advertisements